-9.4.4.7 Tire Rules:
+9.4.4.7 Bodies:

-- 9.4.4.7.1 No tires created for other vehicle types even if they meet the specifications will be allowed. - 9.4.4.7.2 Cutting or modifying the tread is allowed.
-Modifying the tire carcass is prohibited (i.e. no "CUT" tires whether they started as a Monster Truck tire or not).
-Trimming the mounting bead of a production Monster Truck tire in order to fit a legal rim is allowed. - 9.4.4.7.3 All tire measurements reference the carcass dimensions and do not include the tread depth or width.
-LP tires are referenced for the minimum 1/8 Truck size and measure the absolute minimal diameter allowable in the 1/8 Truck class. - 9.4.4.7.4 Bodies: Truck or SUV only (no buggy or car bodies allowed) - 9.4.4.8 Bumpers are optional.
-If used, they may not extend further than 1" past the body, front or rear, and may not exceed the width across the outer edges if the tires to each side. - 9.4.4.9 Rule incorporated into 9.4.4.1 dimensional specifications in 2007. - 9.4.4.10 Skid Plates must not extend further than 1" past the body, front or rear.
-Metal skid plates and chassis components are only allowed if safely attached and pose no danger to drivers, pit persons, or turn marshals. - 9.4.4.11 3 channel radios are permitted.
+- 9.4.4.7.1 Full size truck or SUV only (no buggy or car bodies allowed).
+Bodies must resemble a full size racing truck.
+Bodies for 1/8th truck are being evaluated for 2011 rules as to appearance.
+ROAR will follow IFMAR rules when they apply. - 9.4.4.8 Bumpers are optional.
+If used, they may not extend further than 1" past the body, front or rear, and may not exceed the width across the outer edges if the tires to each side. - 9.4.4.9 Skid Plates must not extend further than 1" past the body, front or rear.
+Metal skid plates and chassis components are only allowed if safely attached and pose no danger to drivers, pit persons, or turn marshals. - 9.4.4.10 3 channel radios are permitted.
 Control is limited to throttle, brake, forward speed shifting, and steering.